CarlitosDroid/android-exercises-resolution/README.md

 # Resolution of Exercises
 This sample project shows the resolution of 4 exercises in Android.
 Let's see some best practices and how to solve them.

+## Enhancements for the exercises
+I could have made a better solution because eveything always has a improvement, but don't get impatient, little by little :3

 Go to Exercises:
 # [First Exercise][1]
 # [Second Exercise (shake animation)][2]